vmware/concord-bft/examples/README.md

 ## Future Plans
-In future we plan to include open source execution engines for this demo, such as Ethereum, WASM, etc.
+In future we plan to include open source execution engines for this demo, such as EVM, WASM, etc.

 ## License